vueform/toggle/README.md

 }" />
 ```

 Certain classes has different states which are merged to the base class when the state is active.
-For exmple `handle` will be merged with `handleOn` when the toggle is **on** and **not disabled** resulting in the following classes:
+For example `handle` will be merged with `handleOn` when the toggle is **on** and **not disabled** resulting in the following classes:
 ```inline-block bg-white w-5 h-5 top-0 rounded-full absolute transition-all left-full transform -translate-x-full```

 The same is true for `toggle`.